Debates of the Senate (Hansard)

 . . . it is misinformed to say that a conversation or two with Inuit Tapiriit Kanatami is a substitute for broad consultation on such a huge issue.

-Minister Bennett is the Minister Responsible for Crown-Indigenous Relations.
+Minister Bennett is the Minister of Crown-Indigenous Relations.
 She is actively engaged in consultations with indigenous organizations on the new relationship.
 She is responsible for the Northern program.
 She is also responsible for the implementation of the Nunavut Land Claims Agreement.

 That’s why I’d like to ask your support to have Minister Bennett present to address what I think are these unique issues relating to Aboriginal people.